 The race is over, but we’re still living the race weekend over and over.
 In this installment, let’s see how the drivers did compared to each other.

-Evan made a video of each driver’s fastest laps.
-Let’s take a look at Evan first, because he set the fastest laps of the weekend, and we’ll use him as a reference for where the rest of us can improve.
+Alyssa made a video of each driver’s fastest laps.
+Let’s take a look at Alyssa first, because whe set the fastest laps of the weekend, and we’ll use her as a reference for where the rest of us can improve.

-From his triple-video overlay, it looks like he’s pretty consistent.
-However, if you look at the Aim Solo data, his laps vary by .4 seconds above and below the reference lap.
+From her triple-video overlay, it looks like he’s pretty consistent.
+However, if you look at the Aim Solo data, her laps vary by .4 seconds above and below the reference lap.
 On the back straight, his top speed varies by 2.2 mph.

 The bottom of the graph shows the time gained or lost compared to the reference lap, which is black in this case.
-On the lap denoted by the blue line, you can see he had .4 seconds in hand at around 2200′ again at 6000′ and .2 seconds at 9800′.
-As good as Evan was driving, it looks like he could have gone one second faster.
+On the lap denoted by the blue line, you can see she had .4 seconds in hand at around 2200′ again at 6000′ and .2 seconds at 9800′.
+As good as Alyssa was driving, it looks like she could have gone one second faster.

 Team fastest laps